skhan1020/German-Credit-Score-Model/README.md

 A predictive model with the highest accuracy is determined to test whether customers at a bank are creditable or not.
 Both the training and test data are downloaded from the following site : https://onlinecourses.science.psu.edu/stat857/node/215/.
 The data contains 20 input features and one target variable which determines whether a customer can be given a loan or not.
+Details of the project can be found in the file : 'German_Credit_Data_Analysis.pdf'.